Osiris1975/namelist-mod-gen/.github/ISSUE_TEMPLATE/mod-gen-feature-request.md

 ---
 name: Mod Gen Feature Request
-about: Suggest a feature to be added to the mod gen tool
+about: Suggest a new namelist or changes to existing ones
 title: Mod Gen Feature Request
 labels: ''
 assignees: ''